-Can the Family Court Order a Hair Follicle Drug Test?
+Can the California Family Court Order a Hair Follicle Drug Test?

 However, a skilled child custody attorney can sometimes negotiate an agreement with the opposing party to get a hair follicle test.
 This can only be done by agreement, otherwise, testing is limited to urine because the court does not have the authority to order a parent to undergo hair follicle drug testing.

-It’s important to remember that a positive result on a drug or alcohol test does not automatically mean a parent will lose custody of a child or there will necessarily be an adverse outcome in the custody case for the parent who tested positive.
-This will simply be one of the considerations the family court will consider in making a custody order.
+It is important to remember that a positive result on a drug or alcohol test does not automatically mean a parent will lose custody of a child or there will necessarily be an adverse outcome in the custody case for the parent who tested positive.
+This will simply be one of the factors the family court will consider in making a custody order.

-Can a Parent Lose Custody of a Child for Failing a Drug Test?
+Can a Parent Lose Custody of a Child for Failing a Drug Test under California Law?

-The California State Legislature has enacted various provisions in the family code directly addressing the impact of substance use and abuse on custody determinations.
+The California State Legislature has enacted various provisions in the Family Code directly addressing the impact of substance use and abuse on custody determinations.
 Family Code 3011 (a) provides that in making a determination of the best interests of the child, the court “shall” consider:

 (4) The habitual or continual illegal use of controlled substances, the habitual or continual abuse of alcohol, or the habitual or continual abuse of prescribed controlled substances by either parent.
 Before considering these allegations, the court may first require independent corroboration, including, but not limited to, written reports from law enforcement agencies, courts, probation departments, social welfare agencies, medical facilities, rehabilitation facilities, or other public agencies or nonprofit organizations providing drug and alcohol abuse services.
 As used in this paragraph, “controlled substances” has the same meaning as defined in the California Uniform Controlled Substances Act, Division 10 (commencing with Section 11000) of the Health and Safety Code.